Smithsonian/dpo-voyager/docs/content/explorer/api-examples/annotations/_index.md

 {{< input-submit "Activate" "setActiveAnnotation" "Annotation_ID">}}  <br>

 #### How it works:
-See the annotated javascript from this page below for how to use the [setActiveAnnotation(id)](../../api).
+See the annotated javascript from this page below for how to use the [setActiveAnnotation(id) function](../../api).

 {{<highlight js>}}
 function setActiveAnnotation(id) {
-	var voyagerElement = document.getElementById("voyager");
+	// Get reference to the Explorer element by id var voyagerElement = document.getElementById("voyager");

-	voyagerElement.setActiveAnnotation(id.value);
+	// Call the activateAnnotation function with the value of the
+	// option input element as the parameter voyagerElement.setActiveAnnotation(id.value);
 }
 {{</highlight>}}